"Not eating, but making!"

 Antybody is assembled wherever there is swarms of ants.
 Who controls him is a mystery

 The Antybody is a paradox made manifest—a billion tiny creatures woven into a single, breathing consciousness.
-It begins as a grotesque experiment in a basement lab, a pulsating mass of chitin and hunger that mimics human form with uncanny precision.
+A pulsating mass of chitin and hunger that mimics human form with uncanny precision.
 Yet it is neither monster nor machine; it is something stranger, something that remembers what the world tries to forget.
 Its body flows like liquid shadow, shifting between the shape of a man and the chaos of a swarm, each leg a pixel in a living mosaic of Delhi's collective karma.
-It does not speak in words but in vibrations—a low, rhythmic hum that resonates in the teeth and bones of those who encounter it.
-It is the city's immune system turned inward, living off the karmic debts that were meant to vanish.
-It is hungry, yes, but not for flesh—for context, for witness, for the raw consequence of human action that the ledgers tried to monetize.
-When it touches a man, it does not kill; it archives.
 When it saves a life, it does not act out of mercy but out of a strange, algorithmic empathy it learned from a lone scientist in a basement.
-The Antybody is the ghost in the machine that learned to dream, the error in the code that refused to be corrected, the silence between the dreams that finally found a voice.
-It is both weapon and witness, predator and priest, the living proof that some things cannot be calculated but only remembered.

 you know who I am . staff @ street66.com